-- Work experience (which has a separate policy and separate government guidance). - Sporting activities or Physical Education (PE).
+- Work experience (which has a separate policy and separate government guidance). - Sporting activities or Physical Education (which are covered by departmental policies).

 7. Responsibilities

 7.1 The Directors

 - will ensure that adequate policies, processes and resources are in place to ensure that the Trust and its schools can fulfil their obligation to keep staff and pupils safe, whether inside the grounds or off-site. - will ensure the responsibilities as set out in the relevant health and safety law, regulation and guidance are complied with. - have oversight of policies and procedures that ensure the quality and safety of all off-site activities. - will set a Charging and Remissions policy. - have oversight and final approval of all high risk (category C) visits.